Kanye West: 2020

-2024 presidential campaign
+2024

-West has stated his intentions to run for president again in the 2024 presidential election.
-In November 2019, he said at an event, "When I run for president in 2024, we would've created so many jobs that I'm not going to run, I'm going to walk."
+West stated his intention to run for president again in the 2024 presidential election, saying at a November 2019 event, "When I run for president in 2024, we would've created so many jobs that I'm not going to run, I'm going to walk."
 He was met with laughter from the audience.
-On October 24, 2020, while running for president, West told Joe Rogan on his podcast that he would be open to running for Governor of California.
-On May 19, 2021, Fox News reported that it had obtained a letter concerning an RFAI (Request for further information) from the Federal Election Commission regarding an exploratory presidential committee.
-West's representatives stated, "Kanye West has not decided whether to become a candidate for president in the 2024 election, and the activity of the Kanye 2020 committee that prompted this RFAI is strictly exploratory."
-On subsequent interviews, merchandise, and in songs lyrics, West would repeatedly insinuate that he will indeed run.
-On November 20, 2022, Kanye announced his intention to run in 2024.

-Controversial views
+In response to a request for additional information from the Federal Election Commission regarding the creation of a presidential exploratory committee, West's representatives emphasized that he "has not decided whether to become a candidate for president in the 2024 election" and refused to file additional paperwork with the commission.
+West officially launched his presidential campaign in November 2022.
+West claimed to have asked former president Donald Trump to be his running mate; according to West, Trump was "caught [...] off-guard" by the request and warned him of losing if he decided to run.
+In October 2023, an attorney for West said that he "is not a candidate for office in 2024".

+Views

 West has been an outspoken and controversial celebrity throughout his career, receiving criticism from the mainstream media, industry colleagues and entertainers, and three U.S. presidents.
+His conduct has been characterized as trolling or rage-baiting.
+In 2024, Damon Dash said: "[West]'s a person that pulls triggers...
+It's one publicity stunt after another."
+West believes that his bipolar disorder allows him to claim that "anything [he] do[es] and say[s] is an art piece".

-In a 2005 speech, West criticized both the media and the government's racial disparities in their response to Hurricane Katrina, stating on live television that "George Bush doesn't care about black people".
-West has voiced his opposition to abortion in 2013, citing his belief in the Sixth Commandment, and in 2022 deemed abortion "genocide and population control" of black people.
-He has stated that the 400-year enslavement of Africans "sounds like a choice", before elaborating that his comment was in reference to mental enslavement and argued for free thought.
+In a 2005 speech, West criticized both the media and the government's racial disparities in their response to Hurricane Katrina, stating on live television "George Bush doesn't care about black people".
+He apologized for the comment in 2010, saying he "didn't have the grounds to call [Bush] a racist" and later stated in regard to the remark that he "was programmed to think from a victimized mentality".
+West voiced his opposition to abortion in 2013, citing his belief in the Sixth Commandment, and in 2022 deemed abortion "genocide and population control" of black people.
+In 2018, West stated that the 400-year enslavement of Africans "sounds like a choice", before elaborating that his comment was in reference to mental enslavement and argued for free thought.
 He later apologized for the comment.